 When I moved on of course things changed radically and I came down to earth with a bang!
 Suddenly I became a private motorist and so I discovered just how much running a car really costs, for almost the first time.
-(My personal choice was always 2 wheels, but in the UK that can be really tough!!).
+(My personal choice was always 2 wheels, but the UK weather can be really tough!!).

-Then I moved to live and work in Italy and things changed again.
+Then I moved to live and work in sunny Italy and things changed again.
 Of course I could use my bike more or less all year round as the climate is great but I still needed a car for some of my travel.
 Initially I purchased a Rover through an ex Land Rover colleague who was working for Rover/Land Rover Italia, then after 2 Rovers I discovered VW cars.
 Wow.
 I met the Valentino brothers who own and run Valentino VW in Roma where they have several shops and are 2 VERY bright guys, they took over the company from their Dad when it was Valentino Fiat and they have built an empire and become the biggest VW dealer in the capital.
 They now have Fiat too, as well as Jeep.

 So I bought my very first VW, a one year old lovely white Passat station wagon with the fantastic 1.8T petrol engine.
 Goodness, what a wonderful car, this was my first experience of VW quality and that super smooth turbo engine also fitted to the Golf GTI.
 Sure, she drank alot when thrashed BUT was quite good on fuel when driven gently and I made some super European trips with her.
 Mmmm.
-I then traded her in and bought a stunning used Golf GTI with lovely Recaro leather interior but that was stolen in Roma within a few months so I then bought another Passat, this time a new blue saloon with the super 2.0 diesel engine and 130 horses, 6 speed manual.
+I then traded her in and bought a stunning used Golf GTI with lovely Recaro leather interior but that was stolen in Roma within a few months so I then bought a new Passat, this time a new blue saloon with the super 2.0 diesel engine and 130 horses, 6 speed manual.

 Well I became sooooo in love with VWs I then purchased a Lupo for the missus, that was the 1.4 petrol and it was LOVELY to drive, more or less like a go kart!!
-Then after the Lupo I bought her a new Polo with the 1.4 diesel engine and goodness, that was loved from 2005 thro to 2020 with about 150k kms, having survived both of our kids learning to drive so several scars but hey, she took us to Milano and back in the snow for a wedding and averaged 60mpg!!!
+Then after the Lupo I bought her a new Polo with the 1.4 diesel engine and goodness, that was loved from 2005 thro to 2020 with about 150k kms having survived both of our kids learning to drive so several scars but hey, she took the 4 of us plus luggage to Milano and back in the snow for a wedding and averaged 60mpg!!!
 GREAT car and engine, that was the 1.4 diesel with very few horses but she went great and used very little fuel.

 I did not really need a car (as I have a lovely Vito van) but I decided to purchase a pleasure car.
 I found a lovely and totally unloved Audi A5 (3200 V6 petrol) with zero service history and about 100k kms in a Roma dealer.
 The tyres were all destroyed so he was asking 19k and I offered 15k and walked away.
 Well, I should have offered less cos I paid 15k and took the car home.
 4 tyres plus a very full service and about 2k later she was good and I loved that car.
 I drove her from 100 to 200k kilometres and really enjoyed the experience, great car to drive.